VysePresident/MafiaBot2/README.md

 -Are all moderater commands admin only?
 (No - %kill needs some work)

--(Logged 6/25/23) - Playerlist is not cleared when using %endgame

 -(Logged 6/25/23) When adding player to game, vote count should note the changed requirements to lynch

 # IN-TESTING-PHASE: